penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session.md

 ## sessionSettings

-Conditions about the position of the session units.
+Conditions on the position of the class unit.

 `sessionSettings`